NIDAP-Community/l2p-galaxy-tool/README.md

 # L2P Galaxy Tool

-A Galaxy tool for performing L2P (Leading edge to Pathway) pathway enrichment analysis on differential expression data.
+A Galaxy tool for performing List to Pathways (L2P) enrichment analysis on differential expression data.
 This tool generates both bar plots and bubble plots for upregulated and downregulated gene sets.

 ## Features